lingo/formao/README.md

 This is a brand new module, so there are lots of things to do.
 Here's a quick list.

-- Support more data types (missing ENUM and others)
+- Support more data types (missing some still)
+- Test different dialects
 - Handle associations?
 - Allow for adding custom data into the HTML without editing the templates
     + For instance, per-input html (bootstrap input-group-addon?)
     + Appending submit etc to the form (this is rather vital!)
+        * Currently a default submit is included in form template
     + Appending in custom association fields to the form

 ## API